— Bitcoin — 5 min read

 There are no advertisements on Twetch.
 As mentioned above, Twetch earns a small commission from each user interaction.
 There are also optional paid features such as Dark Mode and Advanced Search:

-Chat privately fren2fren™ with end-to-end encrypted messaging.
-There is a one-time fee of $9.99 to unlock this feature, although if someone else initiates the chat, it's free.
+Chat privately with end-to-end encrypted messaging.
+There is a one-time fee of $9.99 to initiate chats, but if someone else initiates the chat, it's free.
 There are no limits on number of chats or number of messages within a chat.
+It also has group chats.
 Click here to learn how it works at a technical level.

-If Twetch sounds interesting to you, try it out for a bit and see if you like the community.
+If Twetch sounds interesting to you, try it out.
 Try to earn some money from your followers.
 Get indoctrinated by the memes:

 On Twitter, reply

-@twetchdat to any post, and the twetchdat bot will convert it into a Twetch post.
+@twetchdat to any post, and the twetchdat bot will convert it into a Twetch post which effectively archives it on Bitcoin.
 For example,

 The official twetch-js package can be used to create interactions programmatically.